JessicaOPRD/docs/README.md

 ### [Responsive Images](https://github.com/JessicaOPRD/docs/wiki/Responsive-Images) 📸

 Without a CDN, if you want beautiful imagery and good performance, you need to think through serving the correct assets.
 It's no small task.
 I've built a couple of dynamic image generators/APIs and I really enjoy this kind of project.
-They are also a big nerve-wracking.
+They are a bit nerve-wracking.

 # DevOps